itserasmus/itserasmus/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C
-- 🤔 I’m looking for help with the JNI
+- 🤔 I’m looking for help with integrating C with Assembly
-- 💬 Ask me about Javascript
+- 💬 Ask me about nothing
-- 📫 Discord: not_not_om
+- 📫 Discord: bound_by_determinism